 Looking for flange gaskets made to your specifications?
 Please contact us as we supply a wide variety of fibre and rubber gaskets to order.

-Tired of battling with leaking gaskets, flange misalignments and time consuming torqueing/ re-torqueing procedures?
+Tired of battling with leaking gaskets, flange mis-alignments and time-consuming torquing/ re-torquing procedures?

 - Effective sealing under low bolt torque loads

 - Flange face misalignment is more easily compensated than flat gaskets, especially the fibre type

 - Seal maintained even with a small degree of flange movement

 - Higher durability of plastic flange joints due to lower torques helping to prevent distortion

 - Lower tensile grade fasteners required, providing cost savings

 - Steel-Core ring is vulcanised within the centre of the gasket, preventing corrosion